ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

     }  // namespace demo_nodes_cpp

-When using a content filtering subscription, all of the management has to be done on subscriptions as receivers.
+The content filter is defined in the subscription side, publishers don't need to be configured in any special way to allow content filtering.
-The ``ContentFilteringPublisher`` node creates a publisher that publishes simulated temperature data starting from -100.0 and ending at 150.0 with a step size of 10.0 every second.
+The ``ContentFilteringPublisher`` node publishes simulated temperature data starting from -100.0 and ending at 150.0 with a step size of 10.0 every second.

 We can run the demo by running the ``ros2 run demo_nodes_cpp content_filtering_publisher`` executable (don't forget to source the setup file first):